acevif/xtm/README.md

 ## Want your template on xtm?

-All you need to do is make sure that the template.xctemplate is in the root folder of it's repository, and add a version.txt inside of the xctemplate folder.
+All you need to do is make sure that the template.xctemplate is in the root folder of it's repository, and add a version.txt inside of the xctemplate folder with a 3 point version number.
+(Ex.
+1.0.0)

 [Here](https://github.com/Camji55/DevMountain-Xcode-Template) is an example template that meets these requirements.